artur24814/GymManager/README.md

 <img src='https://user-images.githubusercontent.com/97242088/208270894-ac4f27a6-62e3-4c3b-a33b-7ffb27bc741d.png' alt='manage your day'>

-Here will be your stats from the day of the exercise, which will be saved thanks to the scrin we will see next.<br>
+Here will be your stats from the day of the exercise, which will be saved thanks to the screen we will see next.<br>
 Stats divided by days and will display the date and time spent in the gym.
 And then you will be able to see the average time spent in the gym

 <hr>